andymjchang/LoL-Training-Tool/README.md

 If you're an admission officer reading this you are very cool :)

 ## Shaders
 I wrote a custom shader to create river bushes that sway back and forth in the wind.
-The wind effect is created using the worley noise type.
-The stylied effect is based on games like BotW.
+The wind effect is created using the worley noise type, inspired by games like BotW.
 ```
 vec2 random2(vec2 p) {
 	return fract(sin(vec2(